-Have you ever wondered how some of companies are cashing in a tremendous amount of money online?
+Have you ever wondered how some of the companies are cashing in a tremendous amount of money online?
 How have they become so popular that everyone is talking about them?
-How have they attracted a huge audience for their websites?
-Do you wish to get the same publicity?
-Are you experiencing issues while publicizing your business?
+How have they attracted huge audiences to their websites?

 You’ve likely heard about and used content marketing for a long time.
-However, do you know which content type can work great for your business?
+However, do you know which types of content can work great for your business?
 If no, don’t worry because I’ll answer that question today.Content marketing is a strategic marketing approach used to develop resourceful, relevant, and consistent website content.
 It’s essential for acquiring a particular audience and ultimately driving higher returns.
-Content Marketing may not seem magical, but trust me that it can do wonders for a business.
+Content marketing may not seem magical, but trust me that it can do wonders for a business.

 In reality, every online business faces problems while promoting themselves online.
 With so many search engine updates and fiercely high competition, content marketing is the ultimate weapon to fight for traffic via referrals, organic and social.
 Since content marketing involves cost, not all companies can afford thousands of dollars every month.

-Before we proceed, let’s first review what the different types of content marketing are.
+Before we proceed, let’s first review what the different types of content are.
 Although there’s an enormous list of possible content types, we’ll focus on discussing a few of the most popular.

 Content Type #1: Infographic